How much is gap insurance in West Virginia?

 How much is gap insurance in West Virginia by age group?

-The table below lists the average gap insurance rates in West Virginia based on age.
+The table below shows the average gap insurance rates in West Virginia by age.

 How does gap insurance work in West Virginia?